Advanced usage#

 to install the packages in the user space and

-not in the the system one.
+not in the system one.

 Using the --slurm